 How to Propose a Self-Directed Concentration:

 Students interested in this option will write up their own plan.
-This must include a rationale for their concentration proposal (typically 300-500 words in length).
+This must include a rationale for their concentration proposal.
 The courses proposed for inclusion in the concentration should be specified and listed in a logical sequence.
 The courses must include the course name and number, catalog description, and semesters the course is typically offered.
 Prerequisite courses and/or major restrictions, where applicable, must also be listed for each proposed concentration-course.
 It may include a “menu” for some choices, similar to pre-approved concentrations (see Business Minor Concentration and CU Teach (Physics) Concentration as examples).
 It is expected that the proposal will precede the student taking the courses included in the concentration.**

 You should share your draft proposal with the e+ advisor (Otha Barrow) for feedback and potential revision.
 After you both deem the proposal to be complete, it will be provided to the e+ faculty for review.
 The review will be returned with one of three results:

 If the outcome of the individualized concentration proposed is (2), the student may elect to revise in accordance with the suggested changes or not pursue the individualized concentration further.
 If the student elects to revise the proposal, it must be returned with a “response to review” which details each of the comments received and changes that were made as a result (or why changes were not made).
 The revised proposal must be re-submitted within 4 weeks along with the original proposal and comments.
 The revised proposal and response to comments should be reviewed with the e+ advisor (Otha Barrow) for feedback.
 After this review and any additional changes, the revised proposal will be reviewed by e+ faculty.
 At this second review the only possible outcomes are (1) approved or (3) rejected.

 Note: All courses in the concentration must be taken for a grade, and the minimum grade requirement is a C.